todc/todc-bootstrap/README.md

 * [LESS](http://lesscss.org) - for compiling `.less` files into CSS
 * [Bootstrap](http://github.com/twbs/bootstrap) - this will be automatically checked out, if necessary, during the build process

+## Bugs and feature requests

+Have a bug or a feature request?
+Please first read the [issue guidelines](https://github.com/todc/todc-bootstrap/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/todc/todc-bootstrap/issues/new).

+## Documentation

+TODC Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at http://todc.github.io/todc-bootstrap/>.
+The docs may also be run locally.

+### Running documentation locally

+1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v1.x).
+  - **Windows users:** read [this unofficial guide](https://github.com/juthilo/run-jekyll-on-windows/) to get Jekyll up and running without problems.
+2. From the root `/todc-bootstrap` directory, run `jekyll serve` in the command line.
+  - **Windows users:** For Ruby 2.0.0 run `chcp 65001` first to change the command prompt's character encoding ([code page](http://en.wikipedia.org/wiki/Windows_code_page)) to UTF-8 so Jekyll runs without errors.
+For Ruby 1.9.3 you can alternatively do `SET LANG=en_EN.UTF-8`.
+In addition, ensure you have Python installed and added in your `PATH` or the build will fail due to our Pygments dependency.
+3. Open <http://localhost:9002> in your browser, and voilà.

+Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

+### Documentation for previous releases

+Documentation for v2.3.2 has been made available for the time being at <http://todc.github.io/todc-bootstrap/2.3.2/> while folks transition to TODC Bootstrap 3.

+[Previous releases](https://github.com/todc/todc-bootstrap/releases) and their documentation are also available for download.